HannaInIT/tech-vocab-app/README.md

-# TechVocab
+# Word a day

-A simple and interactive web app to help users learn and practice technical vocabulary.
+A simple and interactive web app to help users learn and practice English vocabulary.
 Includes API integration for dynamic content.